LearnersGuild/guide/Game_Manual/Stats.md

 ## Discernment

-Reflects the degree to which you are biased in your assessment of yourself and others (as compared to the average of others' assessment).
-Represented as a positive or negative percentage, corresponding to your tendency to over- or under-estimate your own contribution.
+Reflects the degree to which you are biased in your assessment of your contribution to projects (as compared to the average of others' assessment).
+Represented as a percentage corresponding to the average of how much you over- or under-estimate your contribution to projects.

+Zero is equal to perfect discernment (i.e. you estimate your contribution the same as your peers do).
 The closer this stat is to zero, the more accurate your discernment is.

 ## Time Dedication per Week